Find The Distance Between 2-4i And 6+i

 Before diving into the distance calculation, let's refresh our understanding of complex numbers.
 A complex number is a number that can be expressed in the form a + bi, where a and b are real numbers, and i is the imaginary unit, defined as the square root of -1 (√-1). a is called the real part, and b is called the imaginary part of the complex number.

 We can represent complex numbers geometrically on a complex plane (also known as an Argand diagram).
-The horizontal axis represents the real part, and the vertical axis represents the imaginary part.
-Each complex number corresponds to a unique point on this plane.
-For example, the complex number 2 - 4i would be plotted at the point (2, -4).
+On the flip side, the horizontal axis represents the real part, and the vertical axis represents the imaginary part.
+So each complex number corresponds to a unique point on this plane.
+Take this: the complex number 2 - 4i would be plotted at the point (2, -4).

 Visualizing the Distance: The Modulus and the Distance Formula